© 2023 R-Tools Technology Inc.

 R‑Studio shows the components of the Apple RAID on its M acOS Components tab.

 R‑Studio shows broken Apple RAIDs in pink.

-R‑Studio shows such Apple RAIDs in blue:
+R‑Studio shows Apple RAIDs with manually added components in blue: